shiftyp/rest-in-space/README.md

 ## 🔎 Overview

 This lab consists of three parts:
-1. **API, Node.js, Express.js Overview**: A [quick overview](setup.md) of the concepts and technologies we'll use in this lab.
+1. **API, Node.js, Express.js Overview**: Listening to a [quick overview](setup.md) lecture on the concepts and technologies we'll use in this lab.

-2. **SpaceTraders API Exploration**: Interact with a real-world RESTful API using Swagger UI to understand API design principles, authentication, and resource manipulation.
+2. **SpaceTraders API Exploration**: Working as a group to interact with a real-world RESTful API using Swagger UI to understand API design principles, authentication, and resource manipulation.

-3. **Express.js API Implementation**: Complete a partially built Express.js API for managing fictional space resources, implementing three core REST operations (GET, POST, PUT).
+3. **Express.js API Implementation**: Working individually Complete a partially built Express.js API for managing fictional space resources, implementing three core REST operations (GET, POST, PUT).

 ## 📖 Learning Objectives